Introverts Explained: 8 Things To Know About Introversion

 7. Introverts Do Like To Talk

-The average introvert is very good at listening.
-They tend to be capable of tuning into the deep feelings or thoughts beneath the words being said.
+The average introvert has good listening skills.
+They tend to be capable of tuning in to the deep feelings or thoughts beneath the words being said.
 However, this doesn’t mean they are uninterested in talking, or that they won’t mind if you talk to them non-stop for hours!

 If you’re an extrovert, monitor how much you’re monopolizing the conversation with an introverted friend.
 Every now and again, try asking a curious question to ensure the person has a chance to shift topics or share their own feelings.